jpierel14/BYOSED/docs/source/simulation.rst

-M is the defined host mass function, s is the scale parameter pulled from the distribution defined for the stretch function, m is the scale parameter pulled from the distribution defined for the host mass function, and M is the host mass itself, pulled from the parameter distribution defined for the host mass effect.
+M is the defined host mass function, s is the scale parameter pulled from the distribution defined for the stretch function, m is the scale parameter pulled from the distribution defined for the host mass function, and M is the host mass itself, pulled from the parameter distribution defined for the host mass perturber.
-In principle this could look like the following if you had N such effects:
+In principle this could look like the following if you had N such perturbers:

 .. math::

    F(\lambda,\phi)=A\times H(\lambda,\phi)\Big[1+X_1(\lambda,\phi)x_1+X_2(\lambda,\phi)x_2+...+X_N(\lambda,\phi)x_N\Big]

-Combining HOST and SN Effects
+Combining HOST and SN Perturbers
 =============================

-You can also define an effect that involves both HOST and SN parameters.
-Perhaps you want an effect that combines host mass and velocity.
-You might then have a params file that looks like this (the entire effect still only gets one scale parameter):
+You can also define an perturber that involves both HOST and SN parameters.
+Perhaps you want an perturber that combines host mass and velocity.
+You might then have a params file that looks like this (the entire perturber still only gets one scale parameter):

 ::